Thure Riefenstein: Career

-Important features in leading parts are the US-Canadian feature Sophie (director: Leif Bristow) with John Rhys-Davies and Deborah Kara Unger.
-In the Golden Czech Lion Award winning WW2 drama Dark Blue World, he played for director and Academy Award Winner Jan Sverák and in the action thriller Hostile Takeover he worked with director Carl Schenkel.
-In the US-German feature Baltic Storm (Dir.: Reuben Leder) he took a leading part aside Greta Scacchi, Jürgen Prochnow, and Donald Sutherland.
-In 2012 he worked with Academy Award Winner Steven Soderbergh in Behind the Candelabra and played with Michael Douglas, Matt Damon and Dan Aykroyd.
-In 2017-2018 he played August on the feature Willie and Me directed by Eva Hassmann, starring country song icon Willie Nelson and in 2018 he finished shooting the part of the Captain in the epic WW2 movie Torpedo, aka U-235 (release: Oct.
-23rd 2019), directed by Sven Huybrechts.
+His notable films include the US-Canadian feature Sophie, with John Rhys-Davies and Deborah Kara Unger.
+In the Golden Czech Lion Award winning WW2 drama Dark Blue World, he played for director and Academy Award Winner Jan Sverák and in the action thriller Hostile Takeover, he worked with director Carl Schenkel.
+In the US-German feature Baltic Storm, he took a leading part alongside Greta Scacchi, Jürgen Prochnow, and Donald Sutherland.
+In 2012, he worked with Academy Award winner Steven Soderbergh in Behind the Candelabra and acted alongside Michael Douglas, Matt Damon and Dan Aykroyd.
+He played August in the feature Willie and Me, starring country icon Willie Nelson, and in 2018, he finished shooting the part of the Captain in the epic WW2 movie Torpedo, aka U-235.